ymun1993/youtube-project/README.md

 # Youtube Project

-The Youtube website re-built using Google Youtube data API.\ The responsive website that allows to search the video.
+The Youtube website re-built using Google Youtube data API.<br>
+The responsive website that allows to search the video.

 ## Features